PartyWumpus/typst-concealer/README.md

 - Breaks sometimes, pls report if any errors happen
 - The rules about positioning of multiline/inline are totally different from what typst actually does (when doing inline stuff, do it like this: `$ 2+2=4 $`, not `$2+2=4$`, or the plugin will render it weird.
 This is the complete opposite of what typst normally does, will be fixed eventually)
 - If a file is closed while stuff is rendering, the plugin will freak out.
-- If you are typing at the same time an image appears, you can get a bug where the message sent to the kitty image protocol gets displayed on the screen.
+- Sometimes the message sent to the kitty image protocol gets displayed on the screen as colourful garbage text.
 It's difficult to reproduce, and I have no idea what to do about this.

 ## TODO
-- [ ] Multiline live previews
+- [ ] Support top level set/let/import when in live insert mode previews
 - [ ] Automatically re-render a 'static' conceal when it is edited in insert mode
+- [ ] Proper cleanup to get rid of dangling image ids
+- [ ] Investigate weird rendering bug with transparency
+- [ ] Write some better documentation.
+Investigate what the best way of doing it is.